pcdevpc/Project-samples/README.md

 Hello, Welcome to my GitHub.

-I posted some codes I created from my work those got approved to use personally.
+I posted some code snippets I created from my work those got approved to use personally.
 I removed critical information.